 The geographical distributions of reabsorption and diabatic decay events of 2D PV cutoffs are visualized in Fig. 7.
-The maps show the seasonal mean frequency of reabsorption (Fig. 7a,c) and decay (Fig. 7b,d) occurrence within a 500 km distance of a particular grid point in DJF and JJA.
-The geographical patterns of both categories resemble the PV cutoff frequencies presented in Fig. 3, revealing that they can both occur during all phases of the life cycle.
-However, frequencies are particularly high where also lysis frequencies are high (Fig. 5a,c).
-Lysis maxima at higher latitudes are preferentially near reabsorption maxima, and at lower latitudes near decay maxima.
-During DJF, in particular the lysis maxima over the central/southern US, the US east coast, the Mediterranean, southern South America, South Africa, and southeast of Australia are dominated by diabatic decay and the ones over Alaska, Russia, and the southern Ocean around Antarctica by reabsorption.
-In JJA, diabatic decay dominates lysis maxima over the western US, the Mediterranean, the Caribbean, South Africa and south of Australia.
-Reabsorption more strongly contributes to lysis maxima over the northern North Pacific, the Hudson Bay, south of Iceland, and again the southern Ocean around Antarctica.
+The maps show the seasonal mean frequency of reabsorption (Fig. 7a and c) and decay (Fig. 7b and d) occurrence within a 500 km distance of a particular grid point in DJF and JJA.
+The geographical patterns of both categories resemble the PV cutoff frequencies presented in Fig. 3, revealing that they can both occur during all phases of the life cycle of the 3D cutoff.
+However, frequencies are particularly high where also lysis frequencies are high (Fig. 5a and c).
+Lysis maxima at higher latitudes are preferentially near reabsorption maxima and at lower latitudes near decay maxima.
+During DJF, in particular the lysis maxima over the central/southern United States, the US east coast, the Mediterranean, southern South America, South Africa, and southeast of Australia are dominated by diabatic decay and the ones over Alaska, Russia, and the Southern Ocean around Antarctica by reabsorption.
+In JJA, diabatic decay dominates lysis maxima over the western United States, the Mediterranean, the Caribbean, South Africa, and south of Australia.
+Reabsorption more strongly contributes to lysis maxima over the northern North Pacific, the Hudson Bay, south of Iceland, and again the Southern Ocean around Antarctica.
 Hence, even if they are roughly equal on a global average, the frequencies of diabatic decay and reabsorption strongly depend on the region.